danmayer/server_responder/README.md

   * Build a version people can run on heroku which just doesn't allow you to install bundles and gems that heroku doesn't allow, but can still be called via signed scripts
   * return results and exit status
   * improve debug / deployment cycle, local testing
+  * project need to be able to setup their environment and share keys etc...?
+  * can't shutdown foreman with 9 it doesn't end all the processes it starts

 __NOTES__